coderefinery/git-collaborative/_episodes/01-remotes.md

     - `git push` whenever you want other people to know about your changes
     - If you never `git push` others will not see your changes
     - Nontrivial changes should not be done on master

 ---

+## When is a good moment to fetch?

+- Whenever, you can always decide whether or not to merge

+---